constarg/Himitsu/README.md

 # Himitsu
 Himitsu is a terminal-based secure password manager that tries to help you remember your passwords and gives you the functionality to make strong passwords for your online services.
+The name Himitsu name means "secret" in Japanese.

 # Installation requirements
 The following packages must be installed.<br>